Chieze-Franklin/nuggs/posts/2023/01/12/testing123.md

 The GitHub Action I'll be using is [Post to Medium Action](https://github.com/marketplace/actions/post-to-medium-action).

 In the root directory of the repo that would be holding your blog posts, create the file `.github/workflows/post-to-medium.yaml`.
-It's content is shown below.
+Its content is shown below.

 ```yaml
 name: post-to-medium